Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: Introduction

+However, in this work, we do not focus on the Hubble tension, but we consider a prodromic question, \textit{i.e.}, the formulation of the LTB cosmology in modified gravity.
+Other papers were carried out to find inhomogeneous LTB solutions in extended gravity scenarios \cite{Harada:2001kc,Sharif:2014bta,Sussman:2017qya,Yu:2019cku,Bhatti:2021crd,Najera:2021aod,Najera:2022jvm}; here we consider the $f\left(R\right)$ metric formalism to highlight possible peculiarities of local inhomogeneities compared to the GR solutions.
+Our aim is to search for some specific markers of the matter distribution, which could allow us to distinguish a standard paradigm from an alternative cosmology.
+Indeed, local inhomogeneities incorporated in a modified gravitational scenario might become a predictive tool.

-In the spirit of describing small deviations from the homogeneity of the Universe today, we treat the inhomogeneous LTB metric as the flat FLRW background solution with the addition of small spherically symmetric perturbations, following a linear perturbation approach and extending the work carried out in \citep{Marcoccia:2018anj,Schiavone:2021tvh}.
+In this paper, in the spirit of describing small deviations from the homogeneity of the Universe today, we treat the inhomogeneous LTB metric as the flat FLRW background solution with the addition of small spherically symmetric perturbations, following a linear perturbation approach\footnote{Differently, in \cite{Clarkson:2007yp,Zibin:2008vj,Clarkson:2009sc} the linear perturbation theory is analyzed in the LTB cosmology considering the background metric as LTB to understand the evolution of perturbations on spherically symmetric spacetimes.
+Here, instead, we consider perturbative deviations from FLRW as the background metric to build exactly the LTB spacetime at the linear-order perturbation theory}.
+We extend the work carried out in \cite{Marcoccia:2018anj,Schiavone:2021tvh}.
 The present analysis aims to discriminate between the $\Lambda$LTB cosmological paradigm and the LTB solution as emerging in the Jordan frame of the $f\left(R\right)$ gravity, comparing the different evolution of inhomogeneous perturbations within these two schemes to describe the local behavior of the actual Universe.
 In this regard, we evaluate the role of a cosmological constant with respect to the presence of a non-minimally coupled scalar field in the Jordan frame, examining separately the cosmological dynamics.
-Other papers were carried out to find inhomogeneous LTB solutions in modified gravity scenarios \citep{Harada:2001kc,Sharif:2014bta,Sussman:2017qya,Yu:2019cku,Bhatti:2021crd,Najera:2021aod,Najera:2022jvm}; here we focus specifically on the $f\left(R\right)$ metric formalism to highlight possible peculiarities of local inhomogeneities compared to the GR solutions.
-In particular, regarding the background cosmology in the Jordan frame, we adopt the $f\left(R\right)$ model developed by Hu and Sawicki \citep{Hu:2007nk}, which provides an interesting alternative to the dark energy component for the current cosmic acceleration within the $f\left(R\right)$ gravity.
+In particular, regarding the background cosmology in the Jordan frame, we adopt the $f\left(R\right)$ model developed by Hu and Sawicki \cite{Hu:2007nk}, which provides an interesting alternative to the dark energy component for the current cosmic acceleration within the $f\left(R\right)$ gravity.

 Therefore, we investigate the first-order perturbation field equations for local inhomogeneities both in the $\Lambda$LTB and $f\left(R\right)$ inhomogeneous cosmological models.
 More specifically, the analysis of the 0-1 component of the gravitational field equations points out discrepancies between the two formalisms considered, due to the presence of the non-minimally coupled scalar field.
 In our analysis of the first-order perturbation equations, we adopt the separable variables method as a mathematical technique to address the solution of the partial differential equations system.
 Then, we separately obtain the time evolutions and radial profiles of perturbations within both two cosmological models.
 Actually, we get an analytic expression only for the radial part, while we need to numerically evaluate the time evolution of perturbations.